PremKolar/andri.dk/src/blog/2021/01/STK.md

 I am very much looking forward to apply my high standards of clean code and software craftsmanship to this Vue/Typescript project!

 I also realized that Vue is so much more fun than React... :)

-[comment]: <> (I immediately convinced my employer to switch from Javascript to Typescript and will now build a frontend to an old lisp backend.  )